engin100/980/labs/rocket-selection.md

 - [ ] [Estes Body Tube Sizes](http://www.ninfinger.org/rockets/body_tubes.html)

 <div class="primer-spec-callout danger" markdown="1">
 The inclusion of a rocket on the "Rocket Options" sheet does not imply that the rocket is a good choice.
 While there are good options on that list, not all models will work well with our final project.
-Use the following information to inform your decision.
+Use the following information and the links above to inform your decision.
 </div>

 ## Background Information